MIDL-Conference/midl-website-2020/pages/author-instructions.md

 **Inquiries to the program chairs can be addressed directly to [pcs@2020.midl.io](mailto:pcs@2020.midl.io).**

+## Camera ready instructions

+Further information on the process for submitting the camera-ready manuscript (only for full papers) for inclusion in the PMLR proceedings will be provided in due course.

+In the meantime, we encourage you to take into account the reviewers concerns and apply appropriate changes to your submission to improve its quality.
+If you need to go over the suggested page limit, you may do so while still aiming for conciseness.
+If you have not yet done so, please update your paper using the provided latex template.

+[% .deadlines %]
+* **Camera ready deadline** TBA
+[% / %]

 ## Full papers

 Full papers contain well-validated applications or methodological contributions of deep learning algorithms in medical imaging.
 There is no strict limit on paper length.
 However, we strongly recommend keeping full papers at 8 pages (excluding references and acknowledgements).
 An appendix section can be added if needed with additional details but must be compiled into a single PDF.
 The appropriateness of using pages over the recommended page length will be judged by reviewers.
 Full papers will go through a **double-blind** peer-reviewing process via OpenReview, with a two-week period for author rebuttal and discussion.
 All accepted papers will be presented as posters with a selection of these papers will also be invited for oral presentation.